currymike123/CS1/week2.md

 ---

-Is the following code okay?
+Is the following code ok?

 ```java
 // Declare a variable named age of type int